Barbra Karner, VMD

 Serena is our receptionist and the smiling face that greets you in our front office.
 With over 20 years of experience in the veterinary office, she is able to make you and your pet feel welcome and comfortable.
 She also provides grooming services for our patients one day a week.
 She claims the best part of her job is the relationships she makes with the people and pets of Butler County.
 Once on vacation in Florida, she was recognized by one of her Pennsylvania clients!
 Serena has a kind and friendly way of giving excellent service, we are so glad she works here.

 Veterinary Assistant/Receptionist, Carrie Altman

 Carrie has a real love animals and is able to handle assisting in room exams in addition to keeping our schedule well-balanced.
 Carrie's pets include two cats named Fat Boy and Max, as well as a German Shepherd named Dakota.
 She loves adventure and the outdoors.
 Her favorite pastime is going to zoos, and her favorite one is the Cleveland Metroparks Zoo.
-This is a special place because her husband proposed to her in front of the zebra exhibit over 10 years ago.
-She is married and has a son named Logan.
-We are excited to have her on our team!
+She has the best vacation photos!
+She has a son named Logan and we are excited to have her on our team!